hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/00-Introduction.md

 To get query all values held my `supplier_fred`   `fruit:pineapples:supplier_fred`

-A way of thinking about this is visualize the keys as forming a hieracrhy.
+A way of thinking about this is visualize the keys as forming a hierarchy.

 Note that the 'simple' and 'composite' keys are held distinct from each other.
-Therefore a query on a simple key won't return anything held under a composite key, and conversly a composite key won't return anything held under a simple key.
+Therefore a query on a simple key won't return anything held under a composite key, and conversely a composite key won't return anything held under a simple key.

 ## Transaction Functions